 The editors of Byzantium earn senior project credit for their work.
 Though the senior project is officially registered during spring quarter, the editors work on the magazine beginning in fall quarter.
 Working with the art director, the editors are responsible for all aspects of the publication, including raising funds, choosing a printer, laying out the text, editing the text, and coordinating a reading for the writers.
 In addition, the editors produce a year-end report chronicling their project; this report, along with the finished magazine itself, is the "official" senior project and actually serves as a manual for the following year’s editors.

 Editing Byzantium is a challenging, exhilarating way for English majors to gain experience that can help them professionally after college.
 Just as many of the published student writers go on to graduate study in creative writing or jobs in publishing, most editors have used their experience to help them secure jobs after graduation.

 Byzantium is distributed throughout the Cal Poly campus and San Luis Obispo each spring.
-Pick up your free copy in the English department office.
+View a copy of Byzantium no.30 Spring 2020 here.

 To submit your work please visit our submissions page.

 For any further information about Byzantium, please contact professor Mira Rosenthal.